 How to incorporate amla in our diet to get maximum health benefits?

 a) Amla as fresh fruit –

-Slices of one or two amlas can be eaten with a little salt or chat masala on it to make it more palatable.
-Amla can be grated or garnished into bowl of fruits or vegetables as a salad to boost your immunity.
+Slices of one or two amlas can be eaten with a little salt or chat masala on them to make it more palatable.
+Amla can be grated or garnished into a bowl of fruits or vegetables as a salad to boost your immunity.
 As fresh amla are seasonal, it can be preserved throughout the year in different ways as traditional sweet murabba, pickled amla or chutneys, sun-dried amla candies which can be given to children, dried amla supari which are often taken after meals for digestion, this preserved food should be avoided by diabetic and hypertension patient because of the high sugar and salt content

 b )Amla juice –